A logic for temporal conditionals and a solution to the Sea Battle Puzzle: Restrictors work as intended

-The update with $\phi$ shrinks models.
-As a consequence, it restricts possible futures.
-The following theorem indicates that it restricts possible futures as we wish: it exactly excludes the possible futures which does not satisfy $\phi$.
+The update with $\phi$ at a state in a model restricts the class of possible futures starting at that state.
+The following theorem indicates that it restricts the class of possible futures exactly as we wish: it excludes those possible futures which do not satisfy $\phi$.